open-contracting/standard/standard/docs/en/schema/codelists.md

 ### Award Criteria

-The award criteria code list describes the basis on which contract awards will be made.
+The award criteria codelist describes the basis on which contract awards will be made.

 ```eval_rst
 .. note::